Debt Stress

 Auto loan serious delinquency — balances 90 or more days past due — reached 5.2% in Q4 2025, according to the New York Fed.
 This is the highest rate since Q4 2010, during the long tail of the Great Recession, and up from 3.98% at the end of 2021.
 Unlike mortgages, auto loans received no pandemic forbearance programs, making them an early and unfiltered signal of household financial stress.
 Source: NY Fed Household Debt and Credit Report (Q4 2025).

-The auto loan market has become the clearest signal of what happens when strained borrowers meet the highest borrowing costs in a generation.
+The auto loan market has become the clearest signal of what happens when strained borrowers meet elevated borrowing costs.

 Serious delinquency on auto loans — balances 90 or more days past due — reached 5.2% in Q4 2025, according to the New York Fed.
-That's the highest rate since Q4 2010, during the long tail of the Great Recession, and up from 3.98% at the end of 2021.
+That is the highest rate since Q4 2010, and up from 3.98% at the end of 2021.
 Unlike mortgages, where forbearance programs provided a buffer, auto loans received no comparable relief, making them an early and unfiltered signal of household financial stress.

 Auto loans occupy a unique position in the household balance sheet.
 Borrowers typically prioritize car payments above credit cards and even some utility bills, because losing a vehicle means losing the ability to get to work.
 When auto loan delinquency rises to these levels, it signals that borrowers have already exhausted other options.
-Falling Behind confirms the broader picture: total delinquency across all consumer debt has risen to 4.8%.
+Falling Behind confirms the broader picture: total delinquency across all consumer debt is rising in step.

 The surge in auto loan distress traces directly to the pandemic-era vehicle market.
 Buyers who purchased vehicles in 2021–2022 paid inflated prices and, as rates rose, locked in higher monthly payments.
-The Card Tax illustrates the broader rate environment: credit card APRs at a record 20.97%.
-For households already managing record credit card debt, an underwater auto loan becomes the breaking point.
-Pink Slips adds another dimension: 108,400 layoffs were announced in January 2026 alone, the worst January in 17 years.
+The Card Tax illustrates the broader rate environment as credit card APRs add to the pressure.
+For households already managing elevated credit card debt, an underwater auto loan becomes the breaking point.
+Pink Slips adds another dimension: January 2026 saw the worst start-of-year layoff announcement total in many years, compounding the pressure.

 Source: NY Fed Household Debt and Credit Report · Latest: 2025-Q4